bluxon92-bit/litloop-site/_posts/2026-05-28-dungeon-crawler-carl-series-review.md

 <div style="display:flex; gap:1.5rem; align-items:flex-start; margin-bottom:2rem;">
   <img src="https://m.media-amazon.com/images/I/81PoU7J3iEL._SL1500_.jpg" alt="The Gate of the Feral Gods" style="width:120px; flex-shrink:0; border-radius:4px;">
   <div>

-### Book 4 — The Gate of the Feral Gods (2021)
+    <h3>Book 4 — The Gate of the Feral Gods (2021)</h3>

-The fifth floor drops the crew into a war bubble: four bizarre fortresses, a floating gnome citadel, a haunted crypt, and more, that must all be seized to unlock the stairwell.
-And then the terrifying, feral gods get involved.
+    <p>The fifth floor drops the crew into a war bubble: four bizarre fortresses, a floating gnome citadel, a haunted crypt, and more, that must all be seized to unlock the stairwell.
+And then the terrifying, feral gods get involved.</p>
   </div>
 </div>